bach-tran-batch-1006/visualization-tool-documentation/README.md

 - 200: OK
 - 400: Empty Name given for the new curriculum

-**Response:** Adds a new curriculum object to the database and returns the created curriculum.
+**Response:** Adds a new curriculum object to the database and returns the created [curriculum object](#Curriculum-Object).
 If the user sends information to create the new curriculum but leaves the name blank, it will return a 400 error.